openstack/charm-guide/doc/source/admin/ops-cloud-admin-access.rst

 Some of the above variables were not covered in the manual method but can be required in certain situations.
-For instance, Swift needs ``OS_AUTH_VERSION``, Gnocchi looks for ``OS_AUTH_TYPE``, and when backing Juju with OpenStack one needs to know the values of multiple variables (see cloud operation :doc:`Use OpenStack as a backing cloud for Juju <ops-use-openstack-to-back-juju>`).
+For instance, Swift needs ``OS_AUTH_VERSION``, Gnocchi looks for ``OS_AUTH_TYPE``, and when backing Juju with OpenStack one needs to know the values of multiple variables.

 .. note::